-Iraqi forces launch operation to liberate last ISIS-held town
+Iraqi forces retake last ISIS-held town

 Story highlights

-- Operation could push ISIS from their last known location in Iraq
+- Operation pushed ISIS from their last known location in Iraq

 - The militant group once controlled more than 34,000 square miles of territory

-(CNN)Iraqi forces have begun a large-scale operation to liberate the town of Rawa from ISIS, one of the militant group's last footholds in the country.
+(CNN)Iraqi forces have retaken the town of Rawa from ISIS, one of the militant group's last footholds in the country.

-"Rawa's liberation operations began at dawn today," Iraq's Joint Operation Command (IJOC) said in a statement.
+The Iraqi national flag was raised over Rawa around midday Friday, Iraq's Joint Operation Command (IJOC) said in a statement.

-A spokesman for the command told CNN engineers had laid down a pontoon bridge across the Euphrates River to allow Iraqi forces to cross near the outskirts of the town.
+A spokesman for the command told CNN that engineers laid down a pontoon bridge across the Euphrates River around dawn to allow Iraqi forces to cross near the outskirts of the town.

-Located in Anbar province in the Euphrates valley, Rawa is the last known Iraqi town still held by ISIS militants.
-Recapturing it would mean ISIS has been defeated in all of the country's towns and cities.
+Located in Anbar province in the Euphrates valley, Rawa was the last known Iraqi town still held by ISIS militants.
+Recapturing it means ISIS has been defeated in all of the country's towns and cities, though pockets of resistance still exist and the group does control some territory in the deserts of western Iraq.

+Haider Al-Abadi, the commander in chief of Iraq's armed forces, said in a statement the "liberation of Rawa district in mere hours reflects the great strength and power of our heroic armed forces and the successful planning for battles."

 ISIS on the brink